4. VOTING RULES

-Every Member State or Observer Entity is entitled to one vote each in every Committee.
-After the Moderator has announced the beginning of voting, no one shall interrupt the voting except on a Point of Order in connection with the actual conduct of the voting.
+Every Delegation is entitled to one vote each in every Committee.
+Member States have the right on all votes, Observer Entities only have the right on procedural voting.
+After the Moderator has announced the beginning of voting, delegates should not interrupt the voting except on a Point of Order in connection with the actual conduct of the voting.

 4.1 Procedural Voting

-Procedural voting refers to all voting related to the way the Committee is run, as opposed to the topic being discussed.
+Procedural voting refers to all voting related to the way the Committee is run, as opposed to the documents being disposed.
 In other words, all voting will be procedural except for voting on documents.
-Delegates must vote on all procedural motions, and no abstentions are allowed.
-All procedural votings (except the closure of any debate) require a simple majority of members present and voting, including Observer Entities.
-A voting procedure that requires a simple majority needs more affirmative than negative votes to pass.
+Delegates must vote on all procedural voting, and no abstentions are allowed.
+All procedural voting require a Simple Majority and all Member States and Observer Entities have the rights to vote in procedural voting.

 4.2 Substantive Voting